-Over the two years you will learn how to speak German more confidently by studying three themes:

-- identity and culture

-- local, national, international and global areas of interest

-- current and future study and employment

-You will build on what you have learnt already and develop your skills further in listening, translating, reading and writing as well as speaking.
-You will also learn more about the culture and traditions in German speaking countries.

-German is one of the most commonly spoken languages in Europe with more than 100 million speakers and it is the second most popular foreign language to learn in this country.
-Being able to speak the language will allow you to communicate with other nationalities particularly in Germany, Austria, Switzerland and Lichtenstein and will also give you the key to a rich cultural heritage - literature, films, music and art.

-The GCSE with AQA is assessed by final end of course exams in the four skills in EITHER foundation or higher (no mixing).

-You should have an interest in the way the German language works and in the culture of German speaking countries.

-Germany has the largest economy in Europe and is one of Britain's biggest trading partners so German speakers are highly sought after by British employers.
-If you learn German, being able to speak the language will put you in high demand when you look for a job in the future.
-German is an academic subject which is highly regarded by the top universities and can be a valuable contrast to scientific subjects.

-Miss Dovaston will be happy to answer any queries about the GCSE German course.

-Modern Foreign Language - Spanish

-Over the two years you will learn how to speak Spanish more confidently by studying three themes:

-- identity and culture

-- local, national, international and global areas of interest

-- current and future study and employment

-You will learn how the Spanish language works and develop your skills in listening, translating, reading and writing as well as speaking.
+Over the two years you will learn how to speak Spanish more confidently by studying three themes: - identity and culture - local, national, international and global areas of interest - current and future study and employment You will learn how the Spanish language works and develop your skills in listening, translating, reading and writing as well as speaking.
 You will also learn more about the culture and traditions in Spanish speaking countries.
+WHY should I choose this subject?

 Spanish is the third most commonly spoken language globally with more than 400 million speakers.
 Being able to speak the language will allow you to communicate with people of other nationalities particularly those from Spain and countries from the American continents.
 The Spanish language will also give you the key to a rich cultural heritage of literature, films, music and art.
+WHEN and HOW am I assessed?

+The GCSE with AQA is assessed by final end of course exams in the four skills in EITHER foundation or higher (no mixing of tiers).
+WHICH subjects should I have an aptitude in?
+You should have an interest in the way the languages work and in the culture of Spanish speaking countries.
+WHERE could this subject take me in the future?
+Spain and the other Spanish speaking countries make up a vast Hispanic global economy so Spanish speakers are highly sought after by British employers.
+If you learn Spanish, being able to speak the language will put you in high demand when you look for a job in the future.
+Being a Spanish speaker would be an advantage for virtually any career you can think of, so we will not limit your imagination by listing jobs here.
+Suffice to say, along with a set of skills which employers look for, if you have English as a mother tongue and some competency in Spanish, you will be much in demand in the jobs market.
+WHO do I need to speak to for more information?
+Mrs Stoker, Ms Wood, Mrs Bellis and Miss Crichton will be happy to answer any queries about the GCSE Spanish course.
+Spanish Fast Track WHAT is this subject about?

+Spanish fast track takes you from beginner to GCSE in two years and is for those students on the French half of the year who wish to study Spanish GCSE in addition to French.
+You will find the learning is fast paced, and so this course is suitable for confident linguists who enjoy learning vocabulary and studying.
+Over the two years you will learn how to speak Spanish more confidently by studying three themes: - identity and culture - local, national, international and global areas of interest - current and future study and employment You will learn how the Spanish language works and develop your skills in listening, translating, reading and writing as well as speaking.
+You will also learn more about the culture and traditions in Spanish speaking countries.
+WHY should I choose this subject?

+Spanish is the third most commonly spoken language globally with more than 400 million speakers.
+Being able to speak the language will allow you to communicate with people of other nationalities particularly those from Spain and countries from the American continents.
+The Spanish language will also give you the key to a rich cultural heritage of literature, films, music and art.
+WHEN and HOW am I assessed?